jkulawik/blog/_posts/2024-04-21-discord-alternative.md

 Most apps with self-hosting aren't like this though; their servers are completely detached from other ones.
 In fact, you should assume that
 **all self-hosted deployments cannot interact with other ones, unless noted otherwise**.
-This means that users will have to register separate accounts on each instance, which is annoying and creates a drive for large servers with many users.
+This means that users will have to register separate accounts on each instance, which is annoying.
-In other words, I suspect that people either won't want to register and use multiple instances or will want to bring in all their friends to the one your hosting, which can be hard to sustain.
+So it creates competition between your instance and bigger ones, and at best your instance will attract a large number of users, which can be hard to sustain.
 The feature of enabling interactions between decentralized servers is called federation;
 it is pretty much the ideal (but rare) balance between data ownership and interconnectivity.
-In short, I lean towards apps that are either federated or are only semi-decentralized (like TeamSpeak).
+In short, I lean towards apps that are either federated or are semi-decentralized (like TeamSpeak).

 * **Open-source with a free plan is not free and open-source**.
 Business-oriented apps often label themselves as FOSS, but somehow also offer paid plans and can change the